THE VOLGA GERMANS IN PORTLAND

 Rev. J. N. Sauer

-The Reverend Sauer was born on January 12, 1890 in Mannsburg, Bessarabia, Russia.
-He immigrated to Lind, Washington with his family in 1901 aboard the steamship Lahn and grew up in the Pacific Northwest.
-Before he was formally trained as a pastor, Sauer served the Zoar Church in Odessa, Washington and the Freudenfeld Church in Warden, Washington in 1918.
-He then attended the Redfield Seminary and graduated in 1920, after which he served as a circuit riding pastor in Burt, North Dakota.
-In 1925, Rev. Sauer moved to Idaho to serve congregations in Paul, Kimberly, Jerome and American Falls until 1928.
-Before his service in Portland, Pastor Sauer also served churches in Brush, Colorado; Fresno, California; the St. John Church in Lacrosse and a church in Colfax, Washington.
+The Reverend Sauer was born on January 12, 1890, in Mannsburg, Bessarabia, Russia.
+He immigrated to Lind, Washington, with his family in 1901 aboard the steamship Lahn and grew up in the Pacific Northwest.
+Before formally training as a pastor, Sauer served the Zoar Church in Odessa, Washington, and the Freudenfeld Church in Warden, Washington, in 1918.
+He then attended the Redfield Seminary and graduated in 1920, after which he served as a circuit-riding pastor in Burt, North Dakota.
+In 1925, Rev. Sauer moved to Idaho to serve congregations in Paul, Kimberly, Jerome, and American Falls until 1928.
+Before his service in Portland, Pastor Sauer also served churches in Brush, Colorado; Fresno, California; St. John's Church in La Crosse; and Colfax, Washington.

 Rev. Sauer concluded 43 years in the ministry in August of 1963 after 12 years at the Brethren Church in Portland.